 Checks should be made out to Annie’s Pet Rescue

-We also hold Adoption Days at Petco in Redding every 2nd and 4th Saturday of the Month from 11-3pm and donations can be dropped off to us there or purchased there and left with us.
-We are always most in need of Dry Kitten Kibble and Cat Litter.
+We hold Adoption Days at Petco in Redding and can accept donated supplies brought to us or purchased there and left with us.
+Our most needed items are Dry Kitten Kibble and Cat Litter.
+Check our Facebook page or use our Contact page to check with us about upcoming Adoption Day date and hours.